Rithika-16/Rithika-16/README.md

 Here are some of the projects I’ve worked on:

-- **2048 Game**: A **Python**-based implementation of the popular 2048 puzzle game.
-The game logic is built using basic Python concepts like loops, conditionals, and functions.
+- **tictactoe Game**: A **Java**-based implementation of the popular tic tac toe game.
+The game logic is built using basic java concepts like loops, conditionals,arrays,functions and methods.
-- **Grocery Store Application**: A **Python**-based application for managing grocery store inventory and sales.
-The project includes functionalities for tracking products, sales transactions, and generating reports.

 ---